 In 2013, McMahon guided the program its first win in the NCAA Tournament since 1984 as the Minutewomen advanced to the second round following a win over Connecticut.
 That came on the heels of setting new Atlantic 10 records for overall league championships (6) and consecutive championships (5).

-Through her first four years at the helm, UMass has been one of the top offensive and defensive units in the country.
-The Minutewomen have been ranked in the Top 8 nationally in points, the Top 5 in scoring offense, the Top 11 in scoring defense and the Top 4 in win percentage in each of those years.
+Through her first five years at the helm, UMass has been one of the top offensive and defensive units in the country.
+The Minutewomen have been ranked in the Top 8 nationally in points, the Top 5 in scoring offense, the Top 11 in scoring defense and the Top 4 in win percentage in four of those years.
 Her 2012 squad led the entire nation in points with 491, while the 2015 addition finished as the No. 2 scoring defense nationally.
 Additionally, the program has been ranked among the Top 10 in RPI during the 2012, 2013, and 2014 seasons.

-Entering 2015, McMahon's Minutewomen will put a 40-game win streak against Atlantic 10 opponents on the line.
-That includes a 28-game win streak during regular-season league play which is the 4th longest such streak in NCAA history.
+Entering 2016, McMahon's Minutewomen will put a 48-game win streak against Atlantic 10 opponents on the line.
+That includes a 36-game win streak during regular-season league play which is tied as the longest such streak in NCAA history.
 The Minutewomen have also been nearly unbeatable at home during McMahon's tenure which included a 31-game win streak at McGuirk Stadium.
 That streak was the 3rd longest home win streak in the history of the NCAA.
 Despite having that home win streak snapped, UMass has still be impressive winning 43 of its last 44 home games under McMahon.